 As mentioned before, I gave a lecture at the Italian National Research Council about Hungary’s actions regarding refugees and the connection of legislative/political changes to European human rights (esp.
 EU law and the European Convention on Human Rights) in Rome.
-The lecture was given in the framework of a joint research project of the Institute for International Studies and the Hungarian Acadey of Sciences on refugee protection.
+The lecture was given in the framework of a joint research project of the Institute for International Legal Studies and the Hungarian Acadey of Sciences on refugee protection.

-I am grateful for the colleagues at the Institute for International Studies for their cooperation and their support.
+I am grateful for the colleagues at the Institute for International Legal Studies for their cooperation and their support.
 The slides of my lecture can be downloaded here.
 They can be useful for anyone who wants to have a draft about Hungary and the international/European standards regarding asylum seekers.

 We (ie. the Hungarian Academy of Sciences and the Institute for International Legal Studies) have a joint research project on refugee protection and EU law/international law standards, I will give a lecture this week on Friday.
 I am extremely happy to visit Rome, the Institute and the Italian colleagues!

 I am very grateful to the Bergen University community, had a wonderful time at the university, the city was beautiful, the discussion was inspiring and I enjoyed my stay a lot.

 I attach the slides of my lectures below:

 The slides of the first lecture (given for the Research Group in Competition & Market Law) about the connection between EU single market rules, non-discrimination of foreign companies and the new system of oligarchs (Nationalism vs. the single European market – the case of Hungary) can be accessed here.

 The slides of the second one, a more general lecture (given for Project Group on Constitutional law and Democracy) about the changes of rule of law in Hungary and their connection with EU law and the European Convention on Human Rights (Constitutionalism, rule of law and the Hungarian phenomenon) can beaccessed here.